CartoDB/documentation/app/content/get-started.md

 {{<link href="https://carto.com/cartoframes" target="_blank">}}
   Learn more
 {{</link>}}
-{{%/sideImage%}}
+{{%/sideImage%}} -->

 {{%sideImage image="/img/get-started/data-observatory.png" alt="Data Observatory"%}}
 ##### Data Observatory

 We catalog and distribute thousands of vetted public and premium spatial datasets, covering most global markets.
-These datasets are available across the different components of CARTO, so you can use them for data enrichment or as additional data layers for your spatial apps and analyses.
+These datasets are available across the different components of CARTO, so you can use them for data enrichment or as additional layers for your spatial apps and analyses.

-{{<link href="https://carto.com/spatial-data-catalog" target="_blank">}}
+{{<link href="https://docs.carto.com/data-observatory/overview/getting-started/" target="_blank">}}
   Explore our Spatial Data Catalog
 {{</link>}}
 {{%/sideImage%}}